404 Pages That Are On-Brand and Keep Your Customers

 3 | EMirates Airlines

 Emirates did a good job with this.
 Beautiful, smiling flight attendants saying, “hey, this wasn’t your fault, but ours!”
-Then, links below to help you get back on track.
+Then, they give you links below to help you get back on track.
 I feel like the 404 and the gears could be a little more on brand, but the idea is great.

 4 | CreativeLive